Judo-Security/judosecuritydocs/README.md

 The CLI client, however, needs to be configured after installation on user system before use.
-Detailed steps for Judo Security’s CLI client configuration is as under:
+Detailed steps for Judo Security’s CLI client configuration are as under:

-1) Install the Node.js and check version by entering **node –v**
+1. Install the Node.js and check version by entering **node –v**